Basic Search [?]

 Northern (Hoang Lien Mountains in Lai Chau, Lao Cai, and Yen Bai provinces, 1500-2500 m) and central montane Vietnam as well as, presumably, in intervening Laos; adjacent extreme southern Yunnan and eastern Xizang, China; northwestern Thailand and presumably in adjacent Myanmar and Arunachal Pradesh, India.

 As original concieved, Aquixalus was intentionally para/polyphyletic, with Aquixalus verrucosus and Aquixalus idiootocus being phylogenetically in a monophyletic group with Kurixalus eiffingeri and not in the group containing the remainder of Aquixalus.
-Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297: 246, redelimited Aquixalus, transferring Aquixalus verrucosus and Aquixalus idiootocus into a monophyletic Kurixalus.
 On the basis of evidence suggested in the original publication, the nominal subgenus Gracixalus is monophyletic, while the coordinate subgenus, subgenus Aquixalus, has no obvious morphological evidence in support of its monophyly (DRF).
 Grosjean, Delorme, Dubois, and Ohler, 2008, J. Zool.
 Syst.
 Evol.
 Res., 46: 169-176, confirmed the transfer of Aquixalus verrucosus and Aquixalus idiootus into Kurixalus and provided molecular evidence for an association of Gracixalus with Aquixalus, although subsequently Li, Che, Bain, Zhao, and Zhang, 2008, Mol.
 Phylogenet.
 Evol., 48: 302-312, on the basis of a larger molecular dataset, provided molecular evidence that Aquixalus (sensu stricto) should be placed within Kurixalus and that Gracixalus is phylogenetically distant from Kurixalus.
 The monophyly of Kurixalus as currently formed needs confirmation.
 See comment under Chiromantis samkosensis.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, placed Gracixalus as the sister taxon of Philautus (sensu stricto) and confirmed its monophyly, although by employing an antiquated taxonomy they obscured this result.
 Rowley, Nguyen, Dau, Nguyen, and Cao, 2011, Zootaxa, 3125: 22-38, suggested on the basis of molecular evidence that two major clades can be delimited, one containing Gracixalus jinxiuensis and a number of unnamed species previously confused with other species, and another clade composed of at least Gracixalus quyeti, Gracixalus gracilipes, Gracixalus supercornutus, and Gracixalus quangi.
 Li, Li, Klaus, Rao, Hillis, and Zhang, 2013, Proc.
 Natl.
 Acad.
 Sci.
 USA, 110: 3441–3446, confirmed the sister-taxon relationship of Gracixalus and Philautus, providing additional evidence for the independence of direct-development in Philautus and that in Pseudophilautus and (possibly again not homologous in the) Raorchestes clade.
 Rowley, Le, Dau, Hoang, and Cao, 2014, Zootaxa, 3785: 25-37, provided preliminary molecular evidence for relationships within the genus.